FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 If you do now want to confirm account by account, you can run this other command (result will be the same):

     axie-utils-auto-payout payments.json secrets.json results.log

+## Axie Transfers

+For this command to work, remmember you will need to have in the folder the json file called transfers.json.
+The command will be as follows:

+    axie-utils-transfer-axies transfers.json secrets.json